Stop losing what you just copied

 One config file

-Edit ~/.config/clipslots/config.toml to change hotkeys, slot count, and logging.
+Edit ~/.config/clipslots/config.toml to change hotkeys, slot count, expiry, and sounds.
 Hot-reloads on save.

 See it in action